Frequently Asked Questions

 When are Year 9 applicants assessed?

-We like registered applicants to sit the ISEB Pre-Test at their school between 1 October and the end of the autumn term of Year 6.
-A small number of applicants who do not perform well in the ISEB Pre-Test will be de-selected, while the majority will be invited to come to Harrow to sit The Harrow Test in the autumn term of Year 7.
-An applicant who registers between 1 May of Year 6 and 1 May of Year 7 is considered a Late Applicant and will only be invited to sit the ISEB Pre-Test if he has a very strong reference.
+All standard applicants will need to sit the ISEB Pre-Test at their school between 1 October and the end of November of Year 6.
+A small number of applicants who do not perform well in the ISEB Pre-Test will be de-selected, while the majority will be invited to come to Harrow to sit The Harrow Test in the Spring term of Year 6.
+An applicant who registers after the standard application deadline and before 1 May of Year 6 is considered a Late Applicant and will only be invited to sit the Harrow Test if he has a very strong reference and an equally strong performance in the ISEB Common Pre-Test.

 What is the ISEB Pre-Test?